-The first step in implementing a participation income would be to reverse the changes of the past thirty years, setting all benefits equal to the age pension and restoring more generous eligibility criteria.
+The first step towards a participation income would be to reverse the changes of the past thirty years by setting all benefits at the same rate as the age pension and restoring more generous eligibility criteria.
 If we could afford these policies thirty years ago, we can afford them now.

 Apart from jobseeking, what kinds of activity might we consider to be participation?
-Most of the many possibilities have a precedent but haven’t been considered as part of a comprehensive program of social participation.
+Most of the many possibilities have precedents, but they haven’t been considered as part of a comprehensive program of social participation.
 They include:

 • volunteering in support of organisations and causes, which might include firefighting and surf lifesaving, women’s refuges, or major public events like the Commonwealth Games

 • working on grant-funded community projects, along the lines of the Community Employment Program introduced under the Hawke–Keating government

 • artistic and creative activity (which were a notable aspect of the New Deal–era Works Program Administration in the United States)